curv3d/curv/docs/Future_Work.rst

 The Shape Library
 -----------------
 * Tools for visualizing models for 3D printing.

   * Eg, colouring the surface, based on Z component of the surface normal, to show areas of the model with too much overhang.

 * See `<shapes/Future_Work.rst>`_, and also the "Future Work" sections in individual shape library topics.

 GUI
 ---
-* A 3 panel OpenSCAD-like GUI. http://www.openscad.org/
+* A 3 panel OpenSCAD-like GUI (editor, console, graphics pane). http://www.openscad.org/
+* 4th panel is a browser, for discovering shape operations, using search or by navigating a classification tree.
 * With a "Book of Shaders" style editor: you can tweak model parameters graphically, directly in the source code view. https://thebookofshaders.com/ and https://github.com/patriciogonzalezvivo/glslEditor